vmcgargill/CodeQuiz/README.md

 The End Game function hides all of the answer elements and shows the start game button.
-It also shows the high score div after the quiz is over so the user may view their current high score.
-It also records the users score, alerts the user of their score, and shows the user their current high score on the home page.
-This function also runs the UpdateCache function which updates the current game cache so the user may start a new game if they want to beat their high score.
+It also records the user's score, updates the user high score, alerts the user of their score, and shows the user their current high score on the home page after the quiz is over so the user may view and try to beat their current high score.
+This function also runs the UpdateCache function which updates the current game cache so the user may start a new game if they want to beat their old high score.

 ## Update Cache

-The Update Cache function resets the current user score to 0 so that if the user starts over an starts a new quiz session, their score is not looped over from the previous results.
-It also resets the quiz index to 0 so the user may start a new quiz and the question timer is also reset so the timer does not loop over and continue during the next quiz section with a defult value of 0.
+The Update Cache function resets the current user score to 0 so that if the user starts over and starts a new quiz session, their score is not looped over from the previous results.
+It also resets the quiz index to 0 so the user may start over on a new quiz and the question timer is also reset so the timer does not loop over and continue during the next quiz section with a defult value of 0.

-The following gif shows the application that I builf for this assignment:
+The following gif shows the application that I built for this assignment:

 ![code quiz](./Assets/04-web-apis-homework-demo.gif)